 At Slocum Center for Orthopedics & Sports Medicine, our specialty-trained orthopedic hand and wrist specialists are highly skilled in treating De Quervain’s tenosynovitis.
-The Slocum Center doctors are recognized throughout the Eugene area as leaders in performing specialized hand and wrist procedures.
+The Slocum Center doctors are recognized throughout the Eugene area as experts in performing specialized hand and wrist procedures.
 That means your treatment will be performed by a team whose extraordinary base of shared knowledge and experience is virtually unmatched.

 This condition, brought on by irritation or inflammation of the wrist tendons at the base of the thumb, causes the sheath around the tendon to swell, making thumb and wrist movement painful when grasping or holding objects.